To Experience Other Cultures

 One of the most wonderful aspects of travel is the opportunity to experience nature, whether it’s hiking in the mountains, jungles and deserts or camping in breath-taking landscapes.
 Even if you aren’t into the hiking and the camping scene, when you travel you learn to appreciate nature.
 Often in everyday life, we don’t have the chance to enjoy nature and its calming effects as much as we would like to.
 We are often trapped inside at work and become disconnected from the natural world.
 Travel allows you to get out there, see natural phenomenon, explore remote places and reconnect with nature in all its forms.

-Whether the idea of whitewater rafting, scuba diving or zip-lining appeals to you, this could be your opportunity to try give it a try.
+Whether the idea of whitewater rafting, scuba diving or zip-lining appeals to you, this could be your opportunity to give it a try.
 Most activities of this type take place in incredibly beautiful places.
 For instance, you could do a scuba diving course on the coast of Thailand at the fraction of the cost it would be in a western country.
 And then there are the great hikes of the world: Inca Trail Milford Track Kilimanjaro

 New Zealand of course, is known as the adventure capital of the world.
 However, nowadays there are adventures and challenges to be had all over the planet.

-Not one of the most obvious thoughts that come to mind, but when you are travelling long-term, you get an abundance of free time.
+Not one of the most obvious thoughts that come to mind, but when you are travelling long-term, you are blessed with an abundance of free time.
 There are planes, trains and buses to wait for and you won’t be out and about exploring constantly.
 It’s a great opportunity to learn a language, write a blog, catch up on reading the books you’ve always wanted to, or simply listen to music.
 When you are caught up in the rat-race, you barely have time to get the chores done, so make full use of your time on the road to do the things you have always wanted to.

 Okay, not everyone you meet when you are travelling is going to become your best friend, but you are more likely to meet like-minded souls than when you are at home.
 Other travellers are a great source of travel information and it’s always interesting to exchange ideas, or just hang out and have a beer.
 When you are on the road you will not only meet other travellers, but people of different cultures with wildly different perspectives to you.
 In fact, you will often discover that you have more in common than you originally thought.